GradientFlowAI/AI100/README.md

 TODO: Insert image of landscape here.

-If you want to contribute to this list (please do), send a pull request along with the following information:
+If you want to contribute to this list of [Bignum](https://www.techopedia.com/definition/6198/bignum) startups (please do), send a pull request along with the following information:
 * Company Name and website (URL).
 * Links to references that document annual revenue.